entelect-incubator/.NET/Phase 6/Step 3/README.md

 ## **Dashboard**

 Once the basic setup for the dependency injection container is done, now I will add the middleware needed to add the Hangfire Dashboard UI.
-For that, I will call the extension method UseHangfireDashboard on the IApplicationBuilder instance in the Configure method of the Pezza.Scheduler StartUp class.
+For that, I will call the extension method UseHangfireDashboard on the IApplicationBuilder instance in the Configure method of the Scheduler StartUp class.

 ```cs
 app.UseHangfireDashboard();